gurishaansingh/Induction-Program/README.md

 #### 3:00 PM to 4:00 PM -
 Expert lecture by Mrs. Shaffy Makkar on topic "Millet Super Food".
 She gave a general overview of Millets.
 She told us about the benefits of the different Millets and the different methods to cook different types of Millets

+### DAY 5 (06-08-2025)

+#### 9:30 AM to 10:00 AM -
+Dr. Parminder Singh told us about student welfare in the college and about all the clubs/ societies operated by the students or facility members in the college.

+#### 10:00 AM to 11:00 AM -
+The first speaker of the day, Mr. Manpreet Singh ( Fitness Expert) delivered an energetic lecture on "Fitness for Engineers".
+He inspired us by telling story of his life and motivated everyone to be physically and mentally fit.
+At last, he shared some tips for balanced diet and exercises.

+#### 11:00 AM to 12:30 PM -
+The second speaker, Brigadier P.S.Cheema Sir shared expertise of his life.
+He motivated us to join armed forces of India and serve our nation.

+#### 1:30 PM to 3:30 PM -
+We had a lecture of "Motorsports" by Mr. Gautam Murria and English lecture by Prof. Nisha.